 Borewors, pap and chakalaka

 Borewors is a long spiral sausage from South Africa, usually made with beef and another meat such as pork or lamb, and spiced with ingredients like coriander seed, nutmeg, black pepper, cloves and allspice.
 The word for barbecued in South Africa is “braaied”, which is a common and important concept in South African cuisine, as many social occasions are centred on the outdoor grill.
 Indeed there is even a Braai day annually on the 24th September, which celebrates multiculturalism, acceptance and unity among all cultures and religions, by sharing a meal around a barbecue.
-Wikipedia reliably informs me that there is a Guinness World Record for the longest borewors, which measured 1,557.15 metres.
+Wikipedia reliably informs me that there is a Guinness World Record for the longest borewors, which measured 1,557.15 metres, which makes mine seem rather paltry in comparison.
 Pap is a white corn meal mash/porridge that is a staple food in much of Southern Africa.
 It is sometimes eaten as a breakfast food, but also commonly served with borewors.
 Chakalaka typically accompanies pap; it’s a spicy vegetable and bean relish with a base of tomatoes.
-The spiciness of the chakalaka goes well with the blander pap, and the borewors adds a great umami element to the dish.
+These mixtures of legumes, spices and vegetables are among my favourite dishes, not least because it allows the thrifty cook to get rid of all of the ageing vegetables in the fridge, and also because it’s a delicious way to consume a lot of said vegetables in a single sitting.
+The spiciness of the chakalaka goes splendidly with the blander pap and altogether comprises a fantastic new take on the concept of “bangers and mash”.

 Bobotie is a South African dish of mince spiced with onion, curry powder, apple, carrot, raisins, ginger and garlic, topped with a mixture of egg, milk and turmeric and then baked and topped with bay leaves.
 I have to admit, I wasn’t quite sure about this dish when I first heard of it, but it turned out to be delicious.
 Who knew savoury custard was the perfect accompaniment to curry-flavoured meat?
 Apparently bobotie is quite an ancient recipe indeed, a variant purportedly appearing in an ancient Roman cook book “Apicius” in the 4th century AD.
 The name “bobotie” is considerably younger, first being referenced in a Dutch cook book in the 1600s, although the etymology of the name remains mysterious.
 It may originate from the Malayan word “boemboe”, which refers to curry spices, or alternatively the Indonesian word “bobotok” which is an entirely different meal.